yinquan-chn/blog/Java Reource/java/util/ArrayList.md

      * {@link #lastIndexOf(Object)}, and all of the algorithms in the
      * {@link Collections} class can be applied to a subList.
      *
-     * <p>The semantics of the list returned by this method become undefined if
+     * The semantics of the list returned by this method become undefined if
      * the backing list (i.e., this list) is <i>structurally modified</i> in
      * any way other than via the returned list.
 (Structural modifications are
      * those that change the size of this list, or otherwise perturb it in such